 How often do you ask your child to do writing activities at home?
 If it’s something you struggle to make time for, having a regular Family Writing Time can help.

-What’s Family Writing Time you ask?
-It’s a dedicated period of time each day that everyone in the family uses to work on quite literacy based activities.
+What’s Family Writing Time, you ask?
+It’s a dedicated period each day that everyone in the family uses to work on quiet, literacy-based activities.

 I use this time to work on blog posts, social media content creation, or writing my book.
 While I’m busy working, the kids are: